 "We're extremely excited to see the volunteer spirit exhibited by all the ACA members in Europe.
 We especially would like to thank the eight individuals who have agreed to lead Europe in fulfilling the ACA's mission of Making the World a Better Place to Paddle!" - Chris Stec

-Future ACA Europe Paddlesports Conferences are set for:
+Future ACA Europe Paddlesports Symposium are set for:

 Past Chair - Franziska Pokorny